peterhinch/micropython-iot/docs/PB_LINK.md

 The I2C bus employed here cannot be shared with other devices.

 A common power supply is usual but not essential.
+If the Pyboard is powered by USB and the ESP8266 board has a voltage regulator, the ESP may be powered from the Pyboard Vin pin.

 # 2. Installation